gustavolyra/momir/README.md

 - **GPIO 4**: RX communication with an thermal printer.
 - **GPIO 1**: SCL communication with an Oled Display.
 - **GPIO 0**: SCA communication with an Oled Display.

-Please refer to the schematic image `img/schematic.png` for the full wiring diagram.

 ### Schematic Diagrams:
 ![Image 4](img/circuit/circuit.png)